jeremyfix/config/vim2/README.md

 	git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim

-Then raise vim.
-It is going to complain, but do not worry too much about it and run :PluginInstall.
+Then raise vim calling it to install the plugins :

+	vim +PluginInstall +qall

+Then start your newly configured vim :

+	vim

 For the custom snippets, you just need to copy the directory my-snippets to your .vim directory